paritytech/soketto/RELEASING.md

     You can also look through the commit history to find the code changes since the last release (eg `git log --pretty LAST_VERSION_TAG..HEAD`).

-6. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `master`.
+6. Commit any of the above changes to the release branch and open a PR in GitHub with a base of `develop`.

+    **Note:** We'll change this to `master` prior to merging, but setting the initial base branch to `develop` gives us an easier to review PR, and the code changes that would show up if it were set to `master` have already been reviewed.

-7. Once the branch has been reviewed and passes CI, it can be merged to `master`.
+7. Once the branch has been reviewed and passes CI:
+    - **Change the base branch to `master`**
+    - Merge the PR to `master`.

 8. Now, we're ready to publish the release to crates.io.